opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param maxIdx: pointer to the returned maximum location (in nD case). ``NULL`` is used if not required.

+    :param mask: optional mask used to select a sub-array.

     The function ``minMaxIdx`` finds the minimum and maximum element values and their positions.
 The extremums are searched across the whole array or, if ``mask`` is not an empty array, in the specified array region.

     The function does not work with multi-channel arrays.
 If you need to find minimum or maximum elements across all the channels, use